ESP32andmore/GrowMore/readme.md

 with the device powered and connected to your host machine.

 * If you did not purchase the Dallas DS18B20 temeprature sensors from us, due to a recent change in ESPHome, the DS18B20 sensor address will need to be discover and a code compilation with the device being flashed.

-* For adding Wemos style boards (i.e., relay) with the case installed  use the long (19mm) provided pins.

 <img src="work/Fan_Control_Board.0.8.B_rot.PNG" width=400>